rasberryrabbit/PIC12F675MPPT/README.md

 Solar MPPT circuit.

 This is simple MPPT for solar panel.
-Firmware v1~v5 is tested.
-Last firmware v5 working good in my usage.
+New 3.2 firmware from 16F676 project.

-11 mili-ohm N-ch logic level FET(BUK9511) used for current sensor.
+11 mili-ohm N-ch logic level FET(BUK9511 or BUK9508) used for current sensor.
 It can replace by 11 mili-ohm or higher Rds-on resistance logic level FET.

-Transistor 2N2222A -> BC547 or compatible
+Transistor 2N2222A -> BC547 or compatible(reverse pin order)
-Transistor 2N2907A -> BC557 or compatible
+Transistor 2N2907A -> BC557 or compatible(reverse pin order)

 L1 100~330uH